+(2) In October and November 2007, we acquired six wellness centers that are leased to affiliates of Starmark.
+The carrying value of this investment is before depreciation and includes intangible assets and liabilities.

-(2) These 30 properties are leased to Five Star.
+These 30 properties are leased to Five Star.
 Historically, these properties were managed by Sunrise, but effective December 1, 2006, Five Star began managing all 30 of these properties.
 The rent that Five Star pays to us was subordinate to the management fees paid by Five Star to Sunrise, but is not subordinate to Five Star s internal management costs.
-For meaningful comparison purposes, the rent coverage presented for this lease is before management fees paid to Sunrise for all 30 properties.

-(3) Marriott guarantees the lease for the 14 properties leased to Sunrise.
-Sunrise has not filed its restated Annual Report on Form 10-K for the year ended 2005 and has not filed its Quarterly Reports on Form 10-Q for 2006 with the SEC due to an accounting issue.
+To create a meaningful comparison, the rent coverage presented for this lease is before management fees paid to Sunrise for all 30 properties.
+(4) On October 1, 2006, Five Star assumed the operations of these rehabilitation hospitals.
+These hospitals were formerly operated by HealthSouth.
+Because we do not have reliable information about the operations of the hospitals by HealthSouth, we do not report operating data for these hospitals before October 1, 2006.
+The occupancy percentage is based on a 342 available beds capacity.
+(5) Marriott guarantees the lease for the 14 properties leased to Sunrise.
+Sunrise has not filed its restated Annual Reports on Form 10-K for the years ended 2006 and 2005 and has not filed its Quarterly Reports on Form 10-Q for 2007 and 2006 with the SEC due to an accounting issue.
 Because we do not know what impact the resolution of this accounting issue may have on the reported performance of our properties, we do not report operating data for this tenant.

-(4) Beginning in 2003 until November 2006, we were in two separate litigations with HealthSouth seeking to increase the rent due under an amended lease of two hospitals to HealthSouth and to terminate the amended lease and repossess the hospitals.
-On November 8, 2006, we and HealthSouth agreed to settle our litigations, to recognize HealthSouth s lease until September 30, 2006 and to increase the annual rent due under the lease for the period from January 2, 2002 to September 30, 2006.
-On October 1, 2006, Five Star assumed the operations of these two hospitals and began leasing them from us for an annual rent of \$10.3 million.
-Because we do not have reliable information about the operations for the hospitals by HealthSouth, we do not report operating data for these hospitals before October 1, 2006.

-(5) Independence Blue Cross, a Pennsylvania health insurer, guarantees the lease for the 10 properties leased to NewSeasons.

-(6) Brookdale guarantees the lease for the 18 properties leased to Alterra.

-(7) All tenant operating data presented are based upon the operating results provided by our tenants for the nine months ended September 30, 2006 and 2005, or the most recent prior period for which tenant operating results are available to us from our tenants.
-Rent coverage is calculated as operating cash flow from our tenants operations of our properties, before subordinated charges and capital expenditure reserves, divided by rent payable to us.
+(6) Independence Blue Cross, a Pennsylvania health insurer, guarantees the lease for the 10 properties leased to NewSeasons.
+(7) Brookdale guarantees the lease for the 18 properties leased to Alterra.
+(8) All tenant operating data presented are based upon the operating results provided by our tenants for the nine months ended September 30, 2007 and 2006, or the most recent prior period for which tenant operating results are available to us from our tenants.
+Rent coverage is calculated as operating cash flow from our tenants operations of our properties, before subordinated charges, divided by 40 rent payable to us.
+We have not included operation ng data for our wellness centers becaus e we acquired them in October and November 2007.
 We have not independently verified our tenants operating data.

-(8) Includes data for periods prior to our ownership of some of these properties.
+(9) Includes data for periods prior to our ownership of some of these properties.